 Significant advances have been made toward early identification of individuals with ASD, so they can be linked to appropriate interventions, services, and supports in as timely a manner as possible.
 However, gaps still remain.
 There is a need to validate tools in diverse settings, particularly in community primary care practices in low-resource areas.
 There is a need to evaluate the effectiveness of universal screening for improving outcomes in autistic individuals.
 There is a great need to understand the disparities in access and/or utilization of screening and diagnostic tools, and entry into intervention services.
-In addition, research is needed to develop, adapt, and validate tools that will improve detection of autism in special populations, including children with intellectual disabilities, girls, racial/ethnic minorities, and adults.
+In addition, research is needed to develop, adapt, and validate tools that will improve detection of autism in special populations, including children with intellectual disabilities, girls and women, racial/ethnic minorities, and adults.
+Critically, it is important to engage family members and caregivers so that they are able to identify potential traits of autism, address their concerns with their medical providers, and know how to navigate the screening, diagnostic, and intervention processes.

-The challenges and barriers include gaps in the evidence base for the benefits of early detection in diverse populations and settings; an insufficient workforce with expertise in ASD diagnosis and intervention; lack of medical home for families of children on the autism spectrum; the need for continued insurance reform; disparate and uncoordinated service sectors; and the lack of a data or administrative? infrastructure to track children and families in order to evaluate the efficacy of service systems.
+The challenges and barriers include gaps in the evidence base for the benefits of early detection in diverse populations and settings; an insufficient workforce with expertise in ASD diagnosis and intervention; lack of medical home for families of children on the autism spectrum; the need for continued insurance reform; disparate and uncoordinated service sectors; and the lack of a data or administrative infrastructure to track children and families in order to evaluate the efficacy of service systems.
 There have been important strides in the area of early detection of autism features and in demonstrating the impact of early intervention.
 Yet, there are significant challenges and barriers to implementing screening, diagnostic, and treatment services broadly and reducing disparities in access and utilization.